 About the Flyer Maker Template

-Whether you’re advertising a bake sale, starting a business, looking for a lost pet, raising money for a good cause, or telling the world about your organization’s upcoming event, you’ll want to use a flyer!
-A flyer is a simple, visually striking one-pager.
-It tells people what they need to know about your cause or event at a glance.
-If you’re hosting an event, your flyer might contain information about what it is, where it’s being held, what to bring, and what to wear.
-If you’re advertising for a cause or trying to raise money, your flyer will include information about where the money is going, what you aim to achieve, and how the public can help.
+For example, if you’re hosting an event, your flyer might reveal key details such as where it’s being held, what you should bring, and what the dress code is.
+If you’re advertising for a charitable cause or trying to raise money, your flyer will include information about where the money is going, what you aim to achieve, and how the public can help.

 When to use a flyer maker